kaustubhdeshmukh11/CREDIT-RISK-MODELLING/README.md

 5.Model Evaluation: The model’s performance was evaluated using metrics like AUC, precision, recall, and accuracy to ensure its effectiveness for real-world credit risk assessment.

-6.Deployment: The trained model was deployed using FastAPI, providing an API for real-time predictions and seamless integration with banking systems.
+6.Deployment: The trained model was deployed using FlaskAPI, providing an API for real-time predictions and seamless integration with banking systems.
 # Dataset
 The project uses two datasets for training and evaluation: